boxwise/dropapp/README.md

 ### Who do I talk to? ###

-Right now to Maarten, Bart or Martijn
+Right now to Maarten, Bart or Martijn.